Last Updated on March 31, 2021 by Tanmay Sarkar

 What is a trailer?

-A trailer is an unpowered vehicle towed by a powered vehicle, it is used for transport of goods and material.
-It is also used as a recreational vehicle, travel trailers or mobile homes with limited living facilities.
+A trailer is an unpowered vehicle towed by a powered vehicle, it is used for the transport of goods and material.
+It is also used as a recreational vehicle, travel trailers, or mobile homes with limited living facilities.

 Commonly used trailers are: